aai-research-lab/aai-research-lab.github.io/_news/announcement_240820StartupFund.md

 related_posts: false
 ---

-AAI Research Lab is established with a **\$70,000** CSUDH Startup Fund award to Dr. Aina, for the project _Establishing a Computational Biophysics Research Laboratory_.
+AAI Research Lab is established with a **\$70,000** CSUDH Startup Fund award to Dr. Aina, for the project _Establishing a Computational Research Laboratory_.